cyberman54/ESP32-Paxcounter/README.md

     #define SDCARD_MISO (2)
     #define SDCARD_SCLK (14)

-Please choose the correct number for the connection of the reader/writer.

-This is an example of a board with SD-card: https://www.aliexpress.com/item/32990008126.html In this case you take the file src/hal/ttgov21new.h and add the lines given above (numbers given are for this board).
+This is an example of a board with SD-card: https://www.aliexpress.com/item/32990008126.html For this board use file src/hal/ttgov21new.h and add the lines given above.

 Another approach would be this tiny board: https://www.aliexpress.com/item/32424558182.html (needs 5V).
 In this case you choose the correct file for your ESP32-board in the src/hal-directory and add the lines given above to the correct h-file.
 Please correct the numbers given in the example to the numbers used corresponding to your wiring.

-Some hints:
-These cheap devices often handle SD-cards up to 32GB, not bigger ones.
-They can handle files in the old DOS-way, to say the filenames are in the 8.3-format.
-And they often cannot handle subdirectories.

-The software included here writes data in a file named PAXCOUNT.xx, where xx can range from 00 to 99.
-The software starts with 00, checks to see if such a file already exists and if yes it will continue with the next number (up to 99 - in this case it will return no sd-card).
-So an existing file will not be overwritten.

-The data is written to the card and after 3 write-operations the data is flushed to the disk.
+Data is written to a single file and after 3 write-operations the data is flushed to the disk to minimize flash write cycles.
 Thus, up to the last 3 records of data will get lost when the PAXCOUNTER looses power.

-And finally: this is the data written to the disk:
+Format of the file is CSV, thus easy import in LibreOffice, Excel, Influx, etc. Each record contains timestamp (ISO8601), paxcount (wifi and ble) and battery voltage (optional).
+Voltage is logged, if the device has a battery voltage sensor (to be configure in board hal file).

 	timestamp,wifi,ble[,voltage]
-	2022-01-28T19:36:35Z,17,48
-	2022-01-28T19:37:35Z,21,52
-	2022-01-28T19:38:35Z,14,49

-Format of the data is CSV, timestamp is ISO8601, which can easily imported into LibreOffice, Excel, Influx, etc.
-Voltage is logged, if the device has a battery voltage sensor (to be configure in board hal file).
+	2022-01-30T21:12:41Z,11,25[,4100]
+	2022-01-30T21:14:24Z,10,21[,4070]
+	2022-01-30T21:16:08Z,12,26[,4102]
+	2022-01-30T21:17:52Z,11,26[,4076]

 If you want to change this please look into src/sdcard.cpp and include/sdcard.h.

 # Integration into "The Things Stack Community Edition" aka "The Things Stack V3"